heymanshudeepSingh/success_center/documents/setup.md

 # Django - CAE Workspace > Documents > setup.md

 ## Description
 Instructions for setting up this project for first time use.
 This documentation is mostly intended for a local/development setup, not a server/production setup.

-**NOTE**: There is a "first_time_setup" script under the `scripts/general/installers/` folder.
+**NOTE**: There is a "first time setup" script accessible via `<workspace_root>/scripts/run.sh install`.
 This script should automatically walk you through all the below setup, taking care of most of it for you.
 This documentation is mostly provided in the event that the script errors out, or your OS of choice is not yet supported by said scripts.

 ## Setting Up Python
 This Project runs on Python and Django.
-Currently, it should be able to run on any Python version 3.6 or higher.
+Currently, it should be able to run on any Python version 3.8 or higher.

+It is strongly recommended to use a Python virtual environment for this project.

 ### Installing Python
-#### Installing Python for Ubuntu 16.04 or Earlier
+#### Installing Python for Linux
-If using Ubuntu 16.04 or earlier, you will not have a new enough version of Python to run the project.<br>
+Depending on your OS, you may not have the desired version of Python available.<br>
-To get a newer version of Python, you will need to run:
+To install a specific version of Python, you will need to run:
-* ```sudo apt install python<version>-dev```
+* ```sudo apt install python3-dev python<version> python<version>-dev python<version>-venv```
     * Where <version> is the version of Python used in your environment.
-    * Ex, Python3.6 would be:
+    * Ex, Python3.9 would be:
-        * ```sudo apt install python3.6-dev```
+        * ```sudo apt python3-dev python3.9 python3.9-dev python3.9-venv```

 #### Installing Python for Windows
 Currently, Windows does not ship with any version of Python.<br>
 Please visit <https://www.python.org/downloads/> to download the desired version of Python.

 ### Setting up a Virtual Environment
 It's highly recommended to create a virtual environment for this project.
 For details on Python Virtual Environments,